SciComp8/Project_Portfolio/README.md

 - [MachineLearningPipeline.py](TNBC/MachineLearningPipeline.py)
 - [TNBC_StatisticalPlan.md](TNBC/TNBC_StatisticalPlan.md)

-**MDC Asian project** - This project aims to delve deeper into breast cancer patterns by analyzing various factors such as disease frequency, clinical T and N stages, tumor subtype, and the demographics of the communities served by two hospitals.
-By examining both aggregated and disaggregated racial/ethnic and community demographic data, we identify the disparities in breast cancer diagnosis and treatment.
+**MDC Asian project** - This project delves deeper into breast cancer patterns by analyzing various factors such as disease frequency, clinical T and N stages, tumor subtype, and the demographics of the communities served by two hospitals.
+By examining both aggregated and disaggregated racial/ethnic and community demographic data, we aim to identify the disparities in breast cancer diagnosis and treatment.
 - [MDCAsian_v1.Rmd](MDCAsian/MDCAsian_v1.Rmd)
 - [MDCAsian_v2.Rmd](MDCAsian/MDCAsian_v2.Rmd)
 - [MDCAsian_PredictiveModeling.Rmd](MDCAsian/MDCAsian_PredictiveModeling.Rmd)